jakerhodes/RF-GAP-R/README.md

 simplifies the use of random forests and thus, for our purposes, the generation of random forest proximities.

-Let be a dataframe or matrix object with labels .
+Let `x` be a dataframe or matrix object with labels .
 Here must be numeric (for a regression forest) or a factor type (for a classification task).
 If is a character vector it will be coerced to be a factor type.
 To generate the proximities, we use the function.
 The user may use a pre-trained random forest to construct the proximities, which has the benefit of a direct comparison of proximity types, or to train when calling .